How to Edit Workbook Metadata

 Frequently Asked Questions

-How can I edit workbook metadata without additional software?
+How can I edit workbook metadata in Excel using C#?

-To edit workbook metadata using IronXL, download the library, load or create a spreadsheet, access the Metadata property to modify details, and then save the spreadsheet with updated metadata.
+To edit Excel workbook metadata programmatically, first download the IronXL library, then load or create a spreadsheet.
+Use the Metadata property to modify metadata details, and finally, save the spreadsheet with the updated properties.

 Yes, some metadata properties like ApplicationName, CustomProperties, Company, Manager, and Template can only be retrieved and not modified using IronXL.

-Editing workbook metadata provides better context, helps in organizing and categorizing spreadsheets, and simplifies file search and management, especially with multiple files.
+Editing workbook metadata is crucial for providing better context, organizing, and categorizing spreadsheets, which simplifies file search and management, especially with multiple files.

-How do I save a workbook after editing its metadata?
+How can I save a workbook after editing its metadata using C#?

-After editing the metadata, you can save the workbook using the `SaveAs` method.
-For example: `workBook.SaveAs("updatedWorkbook.xlsx");`
+After editing the workbook metadata, you can save the workbook using IronXL's SaveAs method.
+For example: workBook.SaveAs("updatedWorkbook.xlsx");

-Where can I download the library to edit workbook metadata?
+Where can I find the IronXL library for editing workbook metadata?

 The IronXL library can be downloaded from the NuGet package repository at https://nuget.org/packages/IronXL.Excel/